Harry Payne Whitney: Personal life

 Harry Whitney died in 1930 at age fifty-eight.
 He and his wife are interred in the Woodlawn Cemetery, The Bronx.
-Time magazine reported that at the time of his death, Harry Payne Whitney's estate was appraised by New York State for tax collection purposes at $62,808,000 net.

 Whitney owned numerous incarnations of his father's Pullman Wanderer rail car.

 Philanthropy

 The benefactor to many organizations, in 1920 H.P.
 Whitney financed the Whitney South Seas Expedition of the American Museum of Natural History, Rollo Beck's major zoological expedition that sent teams of scientists and naturalists to undertake botanical research and to study the bird population of several thousand islands in the Pacific Ocean.

 The Whitney Collection of Sporting Art was donated in his memory to the Yale University Art Gallery.

+Estate

+Following Whitney's death his fortune was valued at $77,770,313 for probate purposes in the New York County Surrogate's Court, including $66,840,000 in stocks and bonds and racehorses collectively valued at over $900,000.
+Approximately $4,940,000 was deducted from his estate by his executors for the payment debts, administration costs, and State and Federal Estate Taxes (which amounted to $2,236,000).

+He bequeathed a life interest in their Manhattan Townhouse 871 Fifth Avenue to his widow; under the terms of his will, after Gertrude's death the House was to be demolished and sold, with the proceeds to be treated as part of his residuary estate.
+His will provided for specific bequests of $2,000,000 to his son Cornelius Vanderbilt Whitney, $1,000,000 each to his two daughters Flora Whitney Miller and Barbara Whitney Henry, and $500,000 each to his two sons-in-law George Macculloch Miller III and Barklie McKee Henry.

+Whitney's residuary estate, valued at approximately $61,000,000, was split into four equal shares.
+Three of the shares were to the held in Trust, with the income from each share paid to his three children Cornelius, Flora and Barbara respectively.
+The Trust income would be paid to their children after their deaths.
+The fourth share was to be held in Trust until Cornelius Whitney's 35th birthday, after which would it vest into his absolute ownership.